 One of the top activities every Wednesday in San Francisco is catching a live music performance or concert.
-SF has dozens of live music venues from the large Bill Graham Civic Auditorium to smaller places such as the Red Devil Lounge in Nob Hill.
+SF has dozens of live music venues from the large Bill Graham Civic Auditorium to smaller places such as the Slim's and the Independent.

 All offer multiple shows every week with a number of performances every Wednesday night.
 Click here for a full schedule of shows for the next few months.

 Save Today: One of the best ways to save on events everyday is through Goldstar.
 They are my favorite online ticket retailer.
 They offer tickets to dozens of tours, events and other activities in SF at up to half-off.
 Click here to check out their current selection and to start saving today!

 One of my favorite things to do on Wednesday night (or any night in SF) is head over to a local comedy club.
 Most of them are in and around the North Beach District.